opencontainers/image-spec/README.md

 ## Understanding the Specification

-The [Media Types](media-types.md) document is a starting point to understanding the overall structure of the specification.
-This document outlines the OCI Image file format specifications, including the [filesystem layer changesets](layer.md) and image manifest described above.
+The [OCI Image Media Types](media-types.md) document is a starting point to understanding the overall structure of the specification.

-The high level components of the spec include:
+The high-level components of the spec include:

-* An [image manifest](manifest.md), a set of [filesystem layers](layer.md), and [image configuration](config.md) (base layer)
+* An archival format for container images, consisting of an [image manifest](manifest.md), an [image layout](image-layout.md), a set of [filesystem layers](layer.md), and [image configuration](config.md) (base OCI layer)
-* A process of hashing the image format for integrity and content-addressing (base layer)
+* A process of hashing the image format for integrity and content-addressing (base OCI layer)
-* Signatures that are based on signing image content address (optional layer)
+* Signatures that are based on signing image content address (optional OCI layer)
-* Naming that is federated based on DNS and can be delegated (optional layer)
+* Naming that is federated based on DNS and can be delegated (optional OCI layer)

-The optional and base layers of all OCI projects are tracked in the [OCI Scope Table](https://www.opencontainers.org/governance/oci-scope-table).
+The _optional_ and _base_ layers of all OCI projects are tracked in the [OCI Scope Table](https://www.opencontainers.org/governance/oci-scope-table).

 ## Running an OCI Image